-Though dryer vent cleaning is only recommended every 6-12 months many of us neglect it, thinking it’s too difficult and time-consuming.
+Though dryer vent cleaning is only recommended every 6-12 months, many of us neglect it, thinking it’s too difficult and time-consuming.
 But with the right equipment, this doesn’t have to be the case.
-Our step-by-step guide for how to clean dryer vent saves time and checks washer and dryer maintenance off your to-do list.
+Our step-by-step guide for how to clean dryer vents saves time and checks washer and dryer maintenance off your to-do list.

 Lint that builds up in the dryer duct can block the dryer’s flow of hot air, causing a dangerous fire hazard.
 Here’s how to clean dryer vent with a duct cleaning kit to improve dryer function and your home’s safety.

 How Do I Know if My Dryer Vent Is Clogged?

 Several signs indicate a clogged dryer vent.
 Some common symptoms include: longer drying times for clothes, clothes that are hot to the touch but still damp after a cycle, an excessive amount of lint visible around the lint screen or outside vent, burning smells coming from the dryer, and a decrease in airflow from the vent.

 If you suspect your dryer vent is clogged, it is important to have it cleaned as soon as possible to improve the performance of your dryer and reduce the risk of fire.
 If unsure, it is always best to contact a professional to inspect your vents and advise on the best course of action.

 Yes, you can clean your dryer vent yourself.
 To clean dryer vents, it is recommended to use a dryer vent cleaning brush to make the process easier and more effective.
 One good option is the Dryer Vent Cleaner Kit by Deflecto, which includes a long flexible brush with a guide wire to reach deep into the duct.
 This brush can help remove lint buildup and prevent potential fire hazards.